flairNLP/fundus/docs/how_to_contribute.md

 In the guidelines, we find an attribute called `title` which exactly describes what we want to extract and also an expected return type.
 You must stick to the return types since those will be checked by `pytest`.
 You're free to do whatever you want locally, but you won't be able to contribute to the repository when your PR isn't compliant with the guidelines.

-Now that we have our attribute name we can start to add it to the parser by defining a class method called `title` and declare it as an attribute with the `@attribute` decorator.
+Now that we have our attribute name, we can start to add it to the parser by defining a class method called `title` and declare it as an attribute with the `@attribute` decorator.
 ``` python
 class LATimesParser(BaseParser):